5 things to know if you’re facing an IRS audit

 Understanding the Basics can Help You Prepare When Facing an IRS Audit

-What do you need to know if you are facing an IRS audit or you’ve received a notification letter from the IRS?
+What are the 5 things you need to know if you are facing an IRS audit or you’ve received an audit notification letter from the IRS?
 If you asked a group of people to rank their biggest fears, it’s safe to bet than an IRS audit would be near the top of at least a few lists.
 Audits can be very scary, especially for individuals and business owners who might not spend a lot of time thinking about tax compliance.

 So, what do you do if you get an audit notice in the mail?
 First, stay calm and try to process the information you received.
 Then, consider your plan of action.
 In nearly all cases, it’s a good idea to talk to a lawyer first.
 Do not make any statements to the IRS without consulting with an attorney, especially if there’s any chance you might have accidentally or intentionally broken the law.